-Field Name Items to include Corporation's Legal Name include all punctuation Ontario Corporation No. (MGS) enter your Ontario Corporation No. Date of Incorporation or Amalgamation enter your incorporation or amalgamation date in the box provided Director/Officer Information complete all fields where applicable Full Name and Address for Service: Last Name First Name Middle Name(s) Street Number and Name Suite City/Town/Village Province/State • Country Postal/Zip Code Director complete all fields where applicable Resident Canadian Yes or No check applicable box (applies for directors of business corporation only) Date Elected insert the date the individual became a director Date Ceased insert the date the director ceased to hold their position Officer complete all fields where applicable Date Appointed indicate the position currently held by the individual and complete the date appointed as an officer to their current position(s) Other (specify) insert the date the officer was appointed and check the appropriate box under other titles Date Ceased insert the date the officer ceased to hold their position(s) Other (specify) please specify if other titles apply 1000 Guida 2004-2005 (2019/01) to cease or change an officer previously reported under Other Titles cease the officer, then use a blank schedule A to add (if applicable) the new information.
-Centents
+Field Name Items to include Corporations Legal Name include all punctuation Ontario Corporation No. (MGS) enter your Ontario Corporation No. Date of Incorporation or Amalgamation enter your incorporation or amalgamation date in the box provide Director/Officer Information Full Name and Address for Service: Last Name First Name Middle Name(s) Street Number and Name Suite City/Town/Village Province/State Country Postal/Zip Code complete all fields where applicable Director complete all fields where applicable Resident Canadian Yes or No check applicable box (applies for directors of business corporations only) Date Elected insert the date the individual became a director Date Ceased insert the date the director ceased to hold their position Officer complete all fields where applicable Date Appointed indicate the position currently held by the individual and complete the date appointed as an officer to their current position(s) Other (specify) insert the date the officer was appointed and check the appropriate box under other titles Date Ceased insert the date the officer ceased to hold their position(s) Other (specify) please specify if other titles apply to cease or change an officer previously reported under Other Titles cease the officer, then use a blank Schedule A to add (if applicable) the new information.